The

 Below

-is a likely itinerary of the upcoming Tubbataha Expedition.
+is the itinerary of the upcoming Tubbataha Expedition.

 Departing

-This would give us breathing space after the long haul
+would give us breathing space after the long haul flight from

-flight from London to Manila which is around 15 hours.
+London to Manila which is around 15 hours.
+Arriving in the

-Hotel because it is very close to the airport.
-Some
+is the Belmont Hotel because it is very close to the airport.

 The